YamiSR22/FINAL-PROJ/Red-Team-Report/Readme.md

 * Capture Flag4: Gained user credentials, cracked password with John the Ripper and used Python to gain root privileges.

-* Once gaining access to the database credentials as the user Michael from the wp-config.php file, the next step was to lift the username and password hasses using MYSQL.
+* Once gaining access to the database credentials as the user Michael from the wp-config.php file, the next step was to lift the username and password hashes using MYSQL.

 * The credentials were located in the wp_users table in the wordpress database.
 The usernames and passwords were copied and saved on the Kali machine in a file call wp_hashes.txt.